GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 help reduce the chance of charts breaking if there are changes to the MQL language in the future or some types of changes to metric schemas.

-This note about using strict form applies particularly to use of MQL macros, which are still in Preview (see [MQL Macros docs](https://cloud.google.com/monitoring/mql/query-language?hl=en#ql-macros)).
+This note about using strict form applies particularly to MQL macros, which are still in Preview (see [MQL Macros docs](https://cloud.google.com/monitoring/mql/query-language?hl=en#ql-macros)).

-Fortunately there is a three-dot menu option in Dashboard Builder to see the strict form version of the query which you can then copy-paste in once you are done with it.
-If you build the chart in Metrics Explorer, it will also enforce that it get saved in strict form.
+Fortunately, there is a three-dot menu option in Dashboard Builder to see the strict form version of the query which you can then copy-paste in once you are done with it.
+If you build the chart in Metrics Explorer, it will also enforce that it gets saved in strict form.

 ## Legend Templates

-Have you ever hovered over a line on a chart and had it show a hover card that was more confusing that it was useful?
+Have you ever hovered over a line on a chart and had it show a hover card that was more confusing than it was useful?
 Or maybe you were trying to see some key piece of information about a line on the chart (e.g. a VM name) but the information in the legend was just so busy with all the different labels that define that line.
 Legend templates are the answer!